 - Avoid running or exercising on hills or uneven surfaces.

-- Warm up before exercising.
+- Warm up and stretch before exercising.
 Then gradually increase the intensity of your activity.

 - If something causes you pain, stop doing it.
 Don't push through the pain.
 Rest until the pain passes.